General Resort Information

 The Disney hotels that offer concierge are now all the Deluxe Resorts (Beach and Yacht Club, Contemporary, Polynesian, Grand Floridian, Wilderness Lodge, Boardwalk and Animal Kingdom Lodge).

 Some concierge clubs offer a special treat.
-For instance, at the Polynesian, the lounge has floor to ceiling windows facing the Magic Kingdom's Castle.
+For instance, at the Polynesian, the lounge has floor to ceiling windows facing the Magic Kingdom's Cinderella Castle.
 You can watch the fireworks in the comfort of big soft chairs, sipping coffee or your favorite after-dinner cordial.
 At the Boardwalk, the balcony provides a view of IllumiNations at Epcot.
-The Animal Kingdom Lodge concierge offers a special Sunrise Safari into Animal Kingdom and Sunset Safari at the Lodge itself (both are additional cost).

-A garden view room during value season at the Polynesian costs $340, while a garden view concierge room would cost $480.
-At the Animal Kingdom Lodge, a concierge room is almost $200 more than a standard view room.
+Concierge rooms can cost $200 more than a standard view room.
 On occasion, you can find an Annual Passholder discount on concierge rooms, but don't count on it.
 For the most part, you will be paying full price.

 can see, concierge is definitely not for those traveling on a tight